xamantra/momentum/docs/basics.md

   }
 )
 ```
-- `MomentumBuilder` is a widget means you can use it anywhere.
+- `MomentumBuilder` is a widget that means you can use it anywhere.
-- `snapshot<T>` is a method use to grab a certain model that the controller is injected into `controllers` parameter.
+- `snapshot<T>` is a method used to grab a certain model that the controller is injected into the `controllers` parameter.

 ## Writing Model
 Models in momentum must be immutable so all properties are final.